odradev/awesome-zero-knowledge/README.md

 * [Horizen](https://www.horizen.io/) - the zero-knowledge enabled network of blockchains.
 * [Axiom](https://www.axiom.xyz/) - ZK coprocessor for Ethereum which provides smart contracts trustless access to all on-chain data and arbitrary expressive compute over it.
 * [Sovereign](https://www.sovereign.xyz) - an ecosystem of seamlessly interoperable and scalable rollups that can run on any blockchain.
+* [Hyper Oracle](https://www.hyperoracle.io/) - Hyper Oracle is a programmable zkOracle network that safeguards blockchain security and decentralization.
 * [ZoKrates](https://github.com/Zokrates/ZoKrates) - a toolbox for zkSNARKs on Ethereum.
 * [Circom](https://github.com/iden3/circom) - zkSnark circuit compiler.
 * [Snarkjs](https://github.com/iden3/snarkjs) - zkSNARK implementation in JavaScript & WASM.